killermann/samk.blog/content/2020/trickle-down-social-justice/index.md

 ***

-<p class="dropcap">The idea of "Trickle-down Social Justice" is a bit harder to measure than its economic counterpart, but theoretically quite similar.
+The idea of "Trickle-down Social Justice" is a bit harder to measure than its economic counterpart, but theoretically quite similar.
 I'll walk us through the concept in general first, before I explain what I mean about the measurability.

-Here's a definition of the new idea for us to work from:</p>
+Here's a definition of the new idea for us to work from:

 > **Trickle-down Social Justice** refers to the theory that placing marginalized individuals in positions of power within systems will result in equity for their fellow group members.
 The power allocated to the individual will trickle down to rest of their disempowered group.